Chiamaka-Rita/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 --  Replace nulls in distance column to blanks
 UPDATE new_runner_orders
 SET distance = ''
-WHERE distance IS NULL OR distance LIKE '%null'
+WHERE distance IS NULL OR distance LIKE '%null';

 --  Replace nulls in duration columns to blanks
 UPDATE new_runner_orders
 SET duration = ''
-WHERE duration IS NULL OR duration LIKE '%null'
+WHERE duration IS NULL OR duration LIKE '%null';

 /* Incorrect Data type, change pickup_time data type to timestamp*/ -- Create a temporary timestamp column